 Used Tesla Model S buying guide

-June 2008: The Tesla Model S is first announced.
+June 2008: The Tesla Model S was announced for the first time.

-June 2014: The first right-hand-drive cars are delivered to their owners in the UK.
-At launch, the UK range consisted of the P60, the P85 and P85 Performance Plus.
-The latter two have an 85kWh battery pack, but the Performance Plus has more torque than the P85.
+June 2014: This is the date to look out for, as it was when the first right-hand drive cars appeared in the UK.
+At launch, the range featured the P60, the P85 and P85 Performance Plus models.
+The latter two had an 85kWh battery pack, but the Performance Plus had more torque than the P85.

 February 2015: The Model S P85D arrives, with twin electric motors to give four-wheel drive.

-April 2015: The Model S P60 is replaced by the P70D with four-wheel drive.
+April 2015: The Model S P60 is replaced by the P70D, which had four-wheel drive.

 July 2015: A Model S P90D is introduced, with a 90kWh battery pack, along with a rear-wheel-drive P70 with a 70kWh battery pack.